9dots/9dots.io-pages-dev/Ok1OXlb.md

 views: 0
 published: false
 type: lesson
-title: "Interactive Art Wall: Foreground and Background"
+title: "Interactive Art Wall: Three Dimensions"
 blurb: "Students will learn how to make their #LittleBits murals three dimensional by using the concepts of foreground and background."
 org: 9dots
 objective: "By the end of the lesson, students will be able to explain the difference between background and foreground, and use those concepts to plan their mural to be three dimensional."